Aspose/apireference.aspose.com/content/sites/aspose/html/english/net/aspose.html.dom/node/hasattributes/_index.md

 ---
 ## Node.HasAttributes method

-Returns whether this node (if it is an element) has any attributes
+The hasAttributes() method of the [`Element`](../../element) interface returns a boolean value indicating whether the current element has any attributes or not.

 ```csharp
 public virtual bool HasAttributes()
 ```

-## Return Value
+### Return Value

-boolean `true` if this node has any attributes, `false` otherwise.
+boolean true if this node has any attributes, false otherwise.

 ### See Also